stoplightio/elements/docs/getting-started/dev-portal/html.md

 # Elements Dev Portal in HTML

-Setting up Elements Dev Portal is a case of loading up some JavaScript and CSS and embedding a Web Component (custom HTML) into the HTML of your existing documentation.

-This works with pretty much any CMS: Drupal, Joomla, Wordpress, or Jekyll.
-They all allow custom HTML to be embedded and this approach is supported by [pretty much all modern browsers](https://caniuse.com/custom-elementsv1).
+Setting up Elements Dev Portal is a case of loading up some JavaScript and CSS and embedding a Web Component (custom HTML) into the HTML of your new or existing dev portal.
+This should work anywhere custom HTML can be embedded and this approach is supported by [pretty much all modern browsers](https://caniuse.com/custom-elementsv1).

-For now, the only component in the DevPortal package is `<elements-stoplight-project/>`, which lets users render Stoplight Projects wherever they want.
+For now, the only component in the DevPortal package is `<elements-stoplight-project/>`, which lets users display Stoplight Projects wherever they want.
 There will eventually be more types of dev portal in the package.
 ## Usage

 1. Load the Elements Dev Portal JavaScript and default CSS.
 These can go in the `<head>` tag.